Edit on GitHub

 rqt_reconfigure

 From now, the following descriptions will mainly adjust feature detector / color filter for object recognition.
-Every adjustment after here is independent to each other’s process.
-However, if you want to adjust each parameters in series, complete every adjustment perfectly, then continue to next.
+Every adjustment after here is independent to each other process.
+However, if you want to adjust each parameters in series, complete each individual adjustment, then continue to next.

 Lane Detection